wittyswayam/qb-risk-infra/README.md

 **Adding a new ingestion adapter.** Subclass `BaseIngestionAdapter` in `src/ingestion/`, implement `fetch` and `available_symbols`.
 Pass the adapter instance to `BacktestEngine.run` or the API route handler.

 **Adding a new API route.** Create a router file in `src/api/routes/`, define endpoints, and include the router in `src/api/main.py`.
 Add corresponding Pydantic schemas to `src/api/schemas.py`.

-**Persistent equity curves.** Currently, equity curve data is computed in memory and not stored in the database (only aggregate metrics are persisted).
-To support querying historical equity curves, add a time-series table to `src/db/models.py` and update `BacktestRepository.save` to insert snapshots.
-A dedicated time-series store (TimescaleDB, InfluxDB) would be more efficient at scale.

-**Multiple assets.** The portfolio module tracks positions by symbol and supports multiple concurrent positions.
-Extending the backtesting engine to accept a multi-symbol data dict and run strategies per symbol with shared portfolio state is a straightforward refactor.

 ---